16 May – 24 May 2015

 Ho Chi Min City/Phnom Penh – Day 39

 The coach arrives to take us into Cambodia.
 It’s Panda Tours again and, my God, it’s cool, there’s plenty of leg room, and it has WiFi!
 It’s practically luxury.
 We meet a Hong Kong born Australian with an impeccable British accent.
 His name is Rizwan.
 We also meet a lovely woman named Cath.
 It’s two hours to the border and we find humour in the bizarre way the Vietnamese and the Cambodians handle the crossing.
 First they take your passport, fill in some documents for you and then take it from you again, all without saying anything – something the Asians like to do is keep you guessing.
 Then, they ushered us through a corridor for an iris scan, and loaded us back on the coach.
 Without our passports.
 Although we were warned about this, we couldn’t help but worry.
 But it was comforting to know everyone else was just as confused as we were.
-Eventually (and I mean eventually) we are handed them back, rather randomly as the coach pulls over at a restaurant.
+Eventually (and I mean eventually) we are handed them back, rather randomly as the coach pulls into a restaurant car park.

 When the coach finally pulled into Phnom Penh, the capital of Cambodia, my first impressions were: it looks quite nice and developed.
 We had been warned that Cambodia was as poor as Laos, maybe poorer.
 But there are car showrooms, globalized shopping centers, and the like.
 We negotiate a tuk-tuk along with Rizwan and Cath for $3 – that’s right, American dollars.
 Because they seem to prefer that over their own currency.
-The tuk-tuk takes us to the Mekong riverside (that bloody river again!) where the backpackers congregate.
+The tuk-tuk takes us to the Mekong riverside (that bloody river again, I thought we’d said goodbye!) where the backpackers congregate.
 We have no Cambodian currency, failing to convert what we had at the border.
 Unfortunately, our hotel receptionist demands that we pay first.
 Sophie runs for a cash point but her card is declined.
 Strange.
-So I go and discover it’s a scandalous $5 charge just to withdraw money.
+So I go, and discover it’s a scandalous $5 charge just to withdraw.
 After a little bit of stress, we dump our things in the room and go to a restaurant, one that sells pizzas laced with cannabis.
 We eat (not that!) and walk along the river to a night market.
 Here we meet Cath again for a brief chat, and sit for a drink.
 Sophie then used Skype to call the bank and ask why her card is being declined.
 Apparently, she is told, you can only withdraw half of your credit card allowance.
 Pointless and infuriating, I know.

 Tonight was also Steven Gerrard’s last ever match playing at Anfield, so we watched that.
 But, like Vientiane in Laos, the streets around the Mekong riverside seemed to do that flip where everything normal is replaced by swarms of prostitutes, all flirting with the white man.

 After a little lie in we went to what I think was called the ‘Happy Pizza Place’ for lunch.
 There we met Rizwan and Cath and headed back to the hotel, where a driver agreed to take us to the infamous ‘Killing Fields’ and the ‘S-21 Genocide Museum’ at a negotiated price.
 It’s going to be an educational day, just what I like!
-After about 45 minutes on the tuk-tuk, through rocky roads and stinking strips of road where rubbish had just been dumped, we made it.
+After about 45 minutes on the tuk-tuk, through rocky roads and stinking strips of road where rubbish had just been dumped on the pavement, we made it.
 It was extremely hot, and the tour of the Fields was actually a lot similar to the Auschwitz one me and Sophie did in the past.
 You’re given a tape player that talks you through points of interest when prompted.
 The sites included excavated graves, where bone fragments are still brought to the surface during the rainy season.
 Cambodian children appeared on the other side of a fence marking the perimeter of the Fields, singing melancholy hymns while you listened to the tape recording.
 In hindsight it was really creepy and odd.
 The tour served to educate us on Pal Pot, a communist leader who led the country to ruin by making impossible ideological leaps.
-It ended at a stupa filled with skulls that had been excavated.
+It ended at a stupa filled with skulls that had been excavated from the site.
 All of them had large cracks in them, the cause of death usually being an axe or knife.
 There was also the Chankiri Tree, where Pot’s forces would kill the children for fear they would one day grow up and try to avenge their murdered parents.

 The driver then took us to the Genocide Museum: a school turned prison for enemies of the Khmer Rouge.
 It was pretty much as it should be (not renovated like the disappointing Schindler’s Factory was in Poland), though it did have pictures.
 I was struck by how antiquated and shoddy the clothing and instruments looked.
 This stuff was happening as late as 1979, yet it looked like we were back in Hitler’s Germany.
 At this point the sun was starting to really attack us and we felt we needed to escape it.
 On the way out was a survivor from the prison selling books.
 I bought a Coke, which was confusing because in Cambodia they accept dollars but hand you the change in Cambodian riel.
 We go home but later meet up, around 7pm, for dinner with Cath and Rizwan.
 Me and Sophie try the weed pizza, as well as the national beer, Angkor beer, which is really smooth – a bit like Coors Light.
 Rizwan then introduces us to his Canadian friend, Lenny, who perhaps had tourettes (he flinched a lot).
 He also had a remarkable talent: he knew every country on the planet, and could name every capital city, and also knew every Oscar winner.
 We tested him by asking the capitals of random countries and the Oscar winners of random years and he passed every time.
 Meanwhile, the ‘happy’ pizza made me feel a bit fuzzy and dried my throat up.
 I began craving mojitos, but they didn’t feel cold enough.
 So I attacked the ice cream, feeling my throat just wasn’t cold enough, not wet enough.
 I also lost all interest in talking.
 I really enjoyed just… listening to everyone.
 It must have been the weed.
 Sophie became irritated, saying I was rude for not being more involved in the conversation.
 I ate more ice cream.
 Rizwan, despite being the architect behind the group meeting up, suddenly changed his tone and decided to go back to the hotel.
 We didn’t stay out long after that, but we were out late enough for the transformation again.
 Much like Vientiane, it went from loud, bright, and crowded, to very quiet and dark and almost empty.
 Strange groups of women stood on the street corners.
 Presumably they were prostitutes, with the occasional Cambodian man with them.
 But there was nobody about, only the groups.
 They would stand on the street corners, in some cases only a few feet away from another group on the other side of the road – in silence.
 Not one of them talking among each other.
 In hindsight I don’t know why me and Sophie weren’t more creeped out as we had to walk past them – just the two of us – to our hotel.
 They didn’t harass us or try to get our attention, however.